-Ensure the horse is fit for purpose
+Ensure the horse is fit for its purpose

 The horse needs to suit the purchaser’s needs.
 For buyers it is important to seek advice to make sure it is fit for your purpose instead of relying on just the advertisement from the seller.
 The buyer should have his or her instructor or coach assist by viewing and riding the horse, and observe the buyer riding the horse in order to determine whether the horse is appropriate.
 If possible a buyer should view and ride the horse on several occasions or request a trial period as the horse may not display its ‘true colours’ on the first occasion.